ibm-cloud-docs/Cloudant/guides/sharding.md

 The default value for *R* is *2*.
 This value corresponds to most of the replicas for a typical database that uses three shard replicas.
-If the database has a number of replicas that is higher or lower than 3, the default value for *R* changes correspondingly.
+If the database has multiple replicas that are greater than or less than 3, the default value for *R* changes correspondingly.

 #### What is *W*?
 {: #what-is-_w_-}